What Does Title Insurance Cover & How Long Is It Good For?

 Title insurance is an insurance policy that acts as a safeguard against another party claiming rights to your home or property.
 When you purchase real estate, its history is carefully examined to ensure that no one else can come forward and claim that they either own or have a stake in the property.
 If a title defect is missed during this examination and someone claims to be the rightful owner of your home, you could lose thousands of dollars in legal fees, settlements, and even lose your home if the other party has a valid claim.
 Title insurance provides protection if this ever were to happen.

-What are the types of title insurance?
+What are the two types of title insurance?

 There are two types of title insurance: lender’s policies and owner’s policies.
 The lender’s policy is the policy that you are required to purchase when you’re buying a home with a mortgage.
 Banks and mortgage providers will not finance the purchase of property unless a buyer takes out a lender’s title insurance policy, as this protects their interests in case of a title defect.